2023 Most Popular Law Enforcement & Firefighting Undergraduate Certificate Schools in the Southwest Region

 Women make up 46% of the homeland security, law enforcement and firefighting majors at the school.

 El Centro College did quite well in this year’s ranking of the most popular places for homeland security, law enforcement and firefighting students to get a undergraduate certificate.
 It came in at #8 on the list.
-El Centro College is a very large public school located in the city of Dallas.
+El Centro College is a fairly large public school located in the large city of Dallas.

 Of the 32 students majoring in homeland security, law enforcement and firefighting at El Centro College, 34% are male and 66% are female.